Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Proof of the main result

+Now we exclude the case $p=2$.
+If $p=2$, then by $r>q$ we have $r \ge 5$.
+Thus the description of $\tilde{\La}_{qr}$ shows that there are at least $4$ elements of $\La$ projecting to $R$ in the same connected component of $\Gamma$.
+The difference of any two of these is divisible by $p$ so there is a pair whose difference is divisible by $p^2$ as well.
+Since their projections to $\Z_{qr}$ lie in $R$ we obtain $\Phi_r \mid m_S$, a contradiction.

 We claim that $p>r$.
-Otherwise there are more than $p$ elements of $\La$, projecting to mutually different points of $R \setminus \{x\}$.
-Their difference is divisible by $p$ since they are in the same connected component of $\Gamma$ but then there would be a pair whose difference is divisible by $p^2$ as well, implying $\Phi_r \mid m_S$ and $r \mid |S| $, a contradiction.
-Similar argument shows that we may assume $p>q$.
+Otherwise, since $p=2$ is excluded we have $r-p \ge 2$.
+Hence there are more than $p$ elements of $\La$, projecting to mutually different points of $R \setminus \{x\}$.
+Their difference is divisible by $p$ since they are in the same connected component of $\Gamma$ but then there would be a pair of elements of $\Lambda$ whose difference is divisible by $p^2$ as well, implying $\Phi_r \mid m_S$ and $r \mid |S| $, a contradiction.
+Now $p>q$ follows from our assumption that $r > q$.

 A simple calculation shows that the number of elements $m$ of $\La$ projecting to $x$ exceeds $p$.
 This follows from $p^2 \le kq+lr$ and $m=k+l$ since $p>q,r$, where $k$ and $l$ are defined by $\La_{qr}=kQ+lR$.
 Thus there are elements $\la_3,\la_4,\la_5$ of $\La$ with $qr \mid \mid \la_3-\la_4$ and $pqr \mid \mid \la_3-\la_5$ thus implying $\Phi_p \Phi_{p^2} \mid m_S$.